ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 3: Add Custom Code

-Ok time to search (`CTRL F`) throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile that we need to modify.
+Search (`CTRL F`) throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile that we need to modify.
+We should start with the reference imports code block.

 ![Custom code starts here](./../../static/img/2022-09-01-22-48-26.png)

-We can remove the `fmt` import and the `fmt` reference import as we will not use them in this tutorial.
+We can remove all of these reference imports and the associated imports.
+We only include these in our template so that the file compiles on generation.

 Next we see this in `Equal()`.